-It’s crucial to provide the correct information, and the refund amount listed on your tax return.
+It’s crucial to provide the correct information and the refund amount listed on your return.
 If any of the above three pieces of information you provide doesn’t match what the IRS has on file, you will receive an error message.

-Don’t fret if you receive an error as you can access the information as often as you wish.
+Don’t fret if you receive an error.
+You can access the information as often as you want.

-When is the deadline to file taxes for 2019?
+When is the Deadline to File Taxes for 2022?

-The deadline to file taxes for the 2019 tax year is July 15, 2020.
-If you’re choosing e-file, your taxes must be submitted by July 15 at the latest.
+The deadline to file taxes for the 2022 tax year is April 18, 2023.
+If you’re choosing e-file, you must submit your taxes by April 18, 2022 at the latest.

-If you’re mailing your taxes, they need a stamp date of July 15, 2020.
+If you’re mailing a paper copy, they need a stamp date of April 18, 2023.

-It’s tempting to avoid filing your taxes, particularly if you owe the IRS.
+It’s tempting to avoid filing your taxes, particularly if you owe the IRS money.
 It’s expensive to make this mistake.

 The IRS charges a late fee of up to 25 percent of the unpaid tax.
-If you’re more than 60 days late, they charge additional fees.
+When you’re more than 60 days late, they charge additional fees.

-If missing the deadline is a legitimate concern, apply for an extension as that gives you until October 15, 2020, to file.
+If missing the deadline is a legitimate concern, apply for an extension.
+Doing this will give you until October 18, 2023 to file.